By Jim Burns and Ginger Kolbaba

 Help them get organised.
 Sometimes the stress of the new and unknown can overwhelm teens.
 By guiding them to take baby steps, you can help relieve some of that stress.
 I know one family who together pulled out all the notebooks and binders and put them in order of class schedule, marking each subject and period number.
 So simple, but it dramatically reduced their teen’s stress.
 Help your teens think through how they’d like to organise their supplies and clothes.
 By brainstorming with them, you can bring a sense of excitement to an otherwise mundane task.

+Find the right balance.
 Once you and your teens have eliminated possible stress points, you can focus on making sure stress stays at bay by balancing school, social and personal time.

 Encourage sleep.
 Teens need sleep — and a lot of it.
 But with smartphones, Netflix and extracurricular activities, sleep often gets pushed aside.
 And when teens are sleep deprived, they’re cranky and don’t handle stress well.
 Since a regular bedtime is healthy and necessary for academic success, start at least a week before school by making sure your teens get to bed at a decent hour.
 (Studies suggest they need at least nine hours of sleep a night.)
 That also means they disconnect from technology.
 Have them leave their mobile devices and laptops outside their bedroom at night.
 I know parents who have a technology “box” where everything gets stored by 9 pm.
 Why let your teens get distracted through the night with texts and other temptations to stay awake?